Investing Strategy Research

 Insider Ownership

-The theory goes that the more a company’s management and employees own shares of a company, the more committed they are to succeed.
+The theory goes that the more a company’s management and employees own shares, the more committed they are to the company’s success.

 • Criteria: Higher is better